-She will use this award to study two new specimens of Tridactyloidea from Burmese amber that were donated recently to INHS, as well as to study the phylogenetic relationships of species of Tridactvloidea between July and September in order to characterize changes in its midgut microbiota in response to exposure to two distantly related arboviruses: La Crosse virus (LACV) (Bunyaviridae: Orthobunyavirus), and dengue virus serotype 4 (DENV-4) (Flaviviridae: Flavivirus).
+Elijah is advised by Dr. Juma Muturi and Dr. Brian Allan.
+He will be collecting eggs of the mosquito Aedes albopictus in Champaign County, IL between July and September in order to characterize changes in its midgut microbiota in response to exposure to two distantly related arboviruses: La Crosse virus (LACV) (Bunyaviridae: Orthobunyavirus), and dengue virus serotype 4 (DENV-4) (Flaviviridae: Flavivirus).